eonx-com/easy-monorepo/packages/EasyStandard/readme.md

 $ composer require --dev eonx/easy-standard
 ```

-### Prepare configuration file
+### Prepare configuration file for ecs

-You can use one of the following names for configuration: `easy-coding-standard.yml`, `easy-coding-standard.yaml`, `ecs.yml`, `ecs.yaml` or `ecs.php`.
+You can use one of the following names for a configuration: `easy-coding-standard.yml`, `easy-coding-standard.yaml`, `ecs.yml`, `ecs.yaml` or `ecs.php`.
 Create this file in the root folder of the project.

 The basic structure of configuration:
 ```php